Wage Calculator

 Australian standard work hours

-In Australia, full-time employees work an average of 38 ordinary hours per week under the National Employment Standards (NES).
+In Australia, the National Employment Standards (NES) set the maximum at 38 ordinary hours per week for full-time employees, plus any reasonable additional hours required by the employer.
 That is why this calculator defaults the weekly overtime threshold to 38 hours.

 Frequently Asked Questions